LilianDK/llm-playground/README.md

 - Get the reticulate working
 - Run "app.R"

+## ⛏️ Issues <a name = "issues"></a>
+- For the question and answering part one can select top n chunks to be displayed.
+However, only top n - 1 chunks will be displayed.
+- Output of the score is not correct.

 ## ⛏️ TO DO <a name = "todo"></a>
 - Improve the summarization prompt (so far just a bad prompt is embedded)
 - Included other LLM API, maybe cohere